Need to do Research? Use a Database!

 Help!
 My Teacher says I can’t use the Internet for my report.

 Databases use the “Internet” as a way to get to the information, they are not the same as a Website.
 If your teacher states that you can only use one Internet source, the Library’s databases do not count as that Internet source.
+Here’s a letter that you can take to your teacher – Homework Help Letter to Your Teacher

 The Library databases are made up of digitalized copies of books, magazines and newspaper.
 They have the exact same content as the paper copy so they are considered a print resource.
 You will need to cite any articles used out of them as an online.
 Look for citation help in the database, most of them provide it for you.